jakujobi/AkujobiP1Shell/docs/reviews/phase2_2_review/REVIEW_SUMMARY.md

 ## Next Steps

-1. ✅ Proceed with Phase 2.3 (Built-in Commands)
+1. SUCCESS Proceed with Phase 2.3 (Built-in Commands)
-2. ✅ Code is ready for integration
+2. SUCCESS Code is ready for integration
 3. Optional: Apply style recommendations (not blocking)

 ---